 We have developed strategic relationships with leading health insurance carriers in the United States, enabling us to offer thousands of health insurance plans online.
-As of December 31, 2013, we had relationships with over 200 individual, family, Medicare and small business health insurance carriers, including large national carriers and well-established regional carriers.
+We have relationships with a large number of individual, family, Medicare and small business health insurance carriers, including large national carriers and well-established regional carriers.
 We typically enter into contractual agency relationships with health insurance carriers that are non-exclusive and terminable on short notice by either party for any reason.
 In addition, health insurance carriers often have the ability to terminate or amend our agreements unilaterally on short notice, including provisions in our agreements relating to our commission rates.
 The amendment or termination of an agreement we have with a health insurance carrier may adversely impact the commissions we are paid on health insurance plans that we have already sold through the carrier.

-Revenue derived from Humana represented approximately 8%, 18% and 21% of our total revenue in 2011, 2012 and 2013, respectively.
-Revenue derived from carriers owned by WellPoint represented approximately 11%, 13% and 12% of our total revenue in 2011, 2012 and 2013, respectively.
-Revenue derived from carriers owned by UnitedHealthcare represented approximately 13%, 12% and 11% of our total revenue in 2011, 2012 and 2013, respectively.
-Revenue derived from carriers owned by Aetna represented approximately 8%, 8%, and 10% of our total revenue in 2011, 2012 and 2013, respectively.
+Revenue derived from Humana represented approximately 18%, 21% and 23% of our total revenue in 2012, 2013 and 2014, respectively.
+Revenue derived from carriers owned by WellPoint represented approximately 13%, 12% and 11% of our total revenue in 2012, 2013 and 2014, respectively.
+Revenue derived from carriers owned by UnitedHealthcare represented approximately 12%, 11% and 10% of our total revenue in 2012, 2013 and 2014, respectively.
+Revenue derived from carriers owned by Aetna represented approximately 8%, 10% and 10% of our total revenue in 2012, 2013 and 2014, respectively.